kcp-dev/kcp/docs/content/setup/production/metrics.md

 # Scraping kcp metrics

-kcp exposes Prometheus metrics on the `/metrics` endpoint of every shard and of the cache server.
+kcp exposes Prometheus metrics on the `/metrics` endpoint of every shard and on the cache server.
 These are **shard-wide** resources: a single scrape returns process-level data for the entire shard, not for any particular workspace.